lhindman/cs121-lab02/README.md

 Write an application that reads values representing a time duration in hours, minutes, and seconds, and then prints the equivalent total number of seconds.
 (For example, 1 hours, 28 minutes, 42 seconds is equivalent to 5322 seconds.)

 ### Impementation Guide
-1. Expanded the folder named A3-HMSConverter and create a new file named HMSConverter.java
+1. Expand the folder named A3-HMSConverter and create a new file named HMSConverter.java
 2. Design a program to satisfy the requirements in the Problem Description and enter the program code in HMSConverter.java
 3. Test the program using the run link above the main method
 4. Commit the changes to your local repository with a message stating that Activity 3 is completed.